distancify/handbook/development/methodology/product-backlog/backlog-item-types.md

 #### Resolved

 - **Implemented**\
-The Product owner is reviewing the final solution to make sure it's aligned with the user story
+The PBI is implemented according to the Definition of Implemented.
+The PBI is now assigned to the Product owner who will review the final solution to make sure it's aligned with the user story.
 - **Accepted by PO**\
 The solution is deemed sufficient by Product owner and the PBI is now awaiting Client acceptance.
+The PBI is assigned back to it's primary developer to collect the acceptance from Client.
 - **Accepted by Client**\
-The client/primary stakeholder has accepted the solution and the PBI is ready for production.
+The client/primary stakeholder has accepted the solution and the PBI is ready for delivery.

 #### Completed

-- **Done**\
+- **Delivered**\
-The functionality is in production.
+The value is delivered to the client.
+This could mean that the feature is live, but value can also be delivered in other forms.
+Not all PBIs are feature changes.
+Some deliverables are documents, prototypes, or waiting in a staging environment for a future release.

 ## Bugs